Stock market today: AI frenzy pulls Wall Street higher despite DC debt woes

 While Isaac Boltansky, BTIG director of policy research, said he sees an 11th hour deal happening, “Washington is still arguing over exactly when midnight hits, which remains our primary concern as deadlines are the only viable forcing mechanism in town.”

-The majority of stocks on Wall Street were falling, including a 15.9% drop for Dollar Tree.
+On the losing end of Wall Street was Dollar Tree, which fell 13.1%.
 The retailer reported weaker profit for the latest quarter than analysts expected.
+It said its customers are shifting spending toward products that are less profitable for it, while it's also contending with worse-than-expected theft like other retailers.

 In the bond market, yields rallied after reports suggested the economy is in stronger shape than feared.